 Amid Auckland’s housing crisis, HomeGround stands as a revolutionary solution that addresses more than just homelessness.
 Drawing on the expertise of Tiziana Panizza Kassahun, an international urban theorist and human rights advocate, we explore how HomeGround incorporates dignity, cultural relevance and sustainability, setting a new benchmark for inclusive urban spaces that serve both current residents and future generations.

 Perched beneath the shadow of the Sky Tower, a contemporary building in earthy hues quietly commands attention.
 What may initially seem like another modern addition to Auckland’s skyline reveals a far greater purpose.
 Behind its sleek facade lies a sanctuary of compassion—a place of healing and transformation where architecture transcends aesthetics to embrace humanity’s most vulnerable.
-Opened by Auckland City Mission in February 2022, HomeGround serves as a lifeline to those experiencing homelessness in the Auckland city, which exceeds 18,000 individuals.
+Opened by Auckland City Mission in February 2022, HomeGround serves as a lifeline to those experiencing homelessness in Auckland city, which exceeds 18,000 individuals.
 It integrates permanent housing with comprehensive health and social services, all within one sustainable, culturally rich environment.

 As the housing crisis continues to escalate, HomeGround proves that beauty, innovation, social responsibility and sustainability can seamlessly coexist in modern architecture.
 By prioritising people and embracing innovative design, it sets a new standard for what architecture can achieve in addressing pressing social challenges.